mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

-# 7 Registering Consumed Endpoints by an App using PUT
+# 7 Registering Consumed Endpoints by an App using PUT {#consumed-ep}

 For the app  registered in [6.1](https://paper.dropbox.com/doc/bPBYadNIdEkr2rwXEjwVK#:uid=323899919797247672112224&h2=6.1-Registering-an-Application),  you can register any services that it consumes by providing the endpoint details and the entities (datasets) that it consumes.
 This is registered in the Catalog and indicated for the consumed service by the **Connections.**  Consumed services are shown in the Data Hub Landscape for the app.
 **Note:** The PUT call for registering consumed entities will *update* the currently registered datasets for an app/environment.
 This means that when you want to *add* consumed endpoints to an app (indicating the services the app is consuming), all previously registered consumed endpoints must be included in the request payload of the new request.
 If the previously registered consumed endpoints are not included, the result will be that they will be *removed*.